ramyasrinivas002/Airlines-Occupancy-and-Revenue-Optimization-Analysis/README.md

 # Airlines-Occupancy-and-Revenue-Optimization-Analysis
-Optimized airline occupancy and profitability using booking and revenue data.
-Conducted EDA, analyzed pricing and performance, and used visualizations to highlight trends.
-Modeled a 10% occupancy increase and suggested strategies to boost profit per seat.
+Developed a data solution to optimize occupancy and increase profitability for an airline using booking and revenue data.
+Conducted EDA to identify factors impacting low occupancy and analyzed pricing and performance.
+Used visualizations to show revenue trends.
+Modeled a 10% occupancy increase to project revenue growth.
+Proposed pricing strategies and customer experience improvements to maximize profit per seat.